heyokaytk/okaytk-website/README.md

 - [ ] update the Events layout
 - [ ] add padding to the mobile version of the home page
 - [ ] write the instruction manual for updating the content
+- [ ] fix the menu bar to naivagte back to the proper page/anchor. currently it is only rerouting to a local anchor

 ## Getting Started